String amplitudes and mutual information in confining backgrounds: the partonic behavior: Critical distance in confining backgrounds

-In \cite{Ghodrati:2021ozc}, we noticed that, in the background of confining geometries, the critical distance between two strips, which is related to mutual information and in fact is a measure of mixed correlations, shows singularities at smaller values of $u_{KK}$ and statistically smooths out in the bigger values of $u_{KK}$.
-This behavior is especially pronounced in the Witten-QCD geometry, figure 19 of \cite{Ghodrati:2021ozc}, which is shown again in figure \ref{fig:wedgewittenQCD} here.
-The same singularity jumps can also be seen in the background of Klebanov-Tseytlin geometry \cite{Klebanov:2000nc, Klebanov:2000hb}, shown in figure \ref{fig:wedgeKT} here.
+In \cite{Ghodrati:2021ozc}, we found that, in the background of confining geometries, the critical distance between two strips as a measure of mixed correlations shows singularities at smaller values of $u_{KK}$ and statistically smooths out in bigger $u_{KK}$.
+This behavior is especially pronounced in the Witten-QCD geometry, i.e., figure 19 of \cite{Ghodrati:2021ozc}, which is shown again here in figure \ref{fig:wedgewittenQCD}.
+The same jumps can also be seen in the background of Klebanov-Tseytlin geometry \cite{Klebanov:2000nc, Klebanov:2000hb}, as presented here in figure \ref{fig:wedgeKT}.

+The potential in the Witten-QCD geometry can be written as $V(r) \sim r^{4/3}$ follows a warped metric structure and confinement at large distances, would grow softer than a linear potential.
+The geometry is cigar-like and the time direction is periodic, avoiding the conical singularity.

-Similar to the results of \cite{Bianchi:2021sug}, it could be seen that the peaks of $D_c$ which correspond to the peaks of mutual information and mixed correlation measures are stronger and more noticeable in the medium (or rather smaller) regions of $u_{KK}$ which corresponds to small values of Mandelstam variable $s$.
-For bigger $s$ (and bigger $t$ where the angle is fixed), corresponding to bigger values of $u_{KK}$, the peaks would fade away.
-This is due to the effects of asymptotic freedom where the gauge couplings and the binding energies of the bound states are small.
-However, from figures \ref{fig:wedgewittenQCD} and \ref{fig:wedgeKT}, it could be seen again that there is no peak at larger $u_{KK}$, which is due to the fact that the binding energy, length and mass of the strings become smaller in that regimes too.
+Similar to the results of \cite{Bianchi:2021sug}, it could be seen that, in the Witten-QCD background, the peaks of $D_c$ which correspond to the peaks of mutual information and mixed correlation measures are bigger in the medium (or rather smaller) regions of $u_{KK}$ which correspond to the smaller values of Mandelstam variable $s$.
+For the bigger values of $s$ (and bigger $t$ where the angle is fixed), which correspond to bigger $u_{KK}$, the peaks fade away.
+This is the result of asymptotic freedom where the gauge couplings and the binding energies of the bound states are small.
+However, from figures \ref{fig:wedgewittenQCD} and \ref{fig:wedgeKT}, it could be seen that there is no peak at larger $u_{KK}$, which is due to the fact that the binding energy, length and the mass of the strings become smaller in those setups.
+Note also similar to \cite{Mahapatra:2019uql}, and the case of tripartite information $I^{ \lbrack n=3 \rbrack}$, the measures could be negative with abrupt, singular drops.